“Sometimes the best way to find out what you’re supposed to do is by doing the thing you’re not supposed to do.”

 “Traveling’s not something you’re good at.
 It’s something you do.
 Like breathing.”

 I must say I really like this book a lot.
 For a moment I imagined myself as Allyson and at some point, I feel like we have something in common.
-I actually wanna be her, you know, take a day off from everything, pretend I’m someone else, be lost in a foreign city and for once, not care where my feet take me.
+I actually wanna be her, you know, take a day off from everything, pretend I’m someone else, be lost in a foreign city and for once, not care where my feet takes me.
 It’s something one would want to experience for once in their life.

 “He showed me how to get lost.
 And I showed myself how to get found.”

 It’s basically a slice of Aly’s adventure and we just can’t deny that her character developed so much throughout the story and we’ve seen it (I’m guessing we all did).
 I actually didn’t expect that Willem would be her love interest.
-I usually don’t read the synopsis, I go for the “Judge the Book by its cover”.
+I usually don’t read synopsis.
+I go for the “Judge the Book by its cover”.
 It’s thrilling and exciting because it’s like reading with your heart and not with your eyes.

 I appreciated Willem’s character so much.
 He’s that kind of a person you want to be free with.
 I love how reckless and impulsive everything seemed to be.
 His spontaneity is what made me love him and how peculiar he visions the world and everything around him.
 Being with him means taking risks and just letting go.
 It may sound crazy if it were acted in reality but the idea itself is something to look forward to.